stefantalpalaru/transmission-og/qt/README.txt

 VOLUNTEERS WANTED

    - Qt developers and translators are needed
-   - If you find a bug, please report it at https://github.com/transmission/transmission
+   - If you find a bug, please report it at https://github.com/stefantalpalaru/transmission-og

-ABOUT TRANSMISSION-QT
+ABOUT TRANSMISSION-OG-QT

-   Transmission-qt is a GUI for Transmission loosely based on the GTK+ client.
+   Transmission-og-qt is a GUI for Transmission OG loosely based on the GTK+ client.

-   This is the only Transmission client that can act as its own self-contained session (as the GTK+ and Mac clients do), and can also connect to a remote session (as the web client and transmission-remote terminal client do).
+   This is the only Transmission OG client that can act as its own self-contained session (as the GTK+ and Mac clients do), and can also connect to a remote session (as the web client and transmission-remote terminal client do).